reven86/dfg-amy-editor/wogeditor/README.txt

 scanbinfile: convert all .bin file found in a directory into .xml in a target directory
 scanxmlfile: help understanding the structure and meaning of .xml by scanning through many at once.

-In addition to that, a GUI editor that provides only provides level visualization is available: wogeditor.
+In addition to that, a GUI editor that provides only provides basic level edition: wogeditor.

+It is an early release, makes sure to watch out for error in the console window.

 * Running from the source:
 - you need to install python 2.5 (http://python.org)